ef-end-y/pycharm-in-django-debug-toolbar/README.md

 ## Pycharm Panel for Django Debug Toolbar ##
 Adds a request history to [Django Debug Toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar).
-This plugin can run pycharm to open the handler code file and put the cursor on the handler code first line.
+For each request the plugin can run IDE to open the handler code file and put the cursor on the handler code first line.
 The plugin can also do this with ajax requests.

 ## Setup
 ```python